nagilum/TaskWrapper/readme.md

 ﻿# TaskWrapper

-A C# task scheduler with interval or specific run times.
+A C# async task scheduler with interval or specific run times.